 1. Safety First: Check the Smoke Alarms and Carbon Monoxide Detectors

 The smoke alarms and carbon monoxide detectors are vital to your safety, but we hardly ever think about them.
 The first thing you should do on your summer home maintenance agenda is to check to make sure they are working correctly.
 Replace the batteries if needed, and run a test just to be safe.

 A properly working air conditioner isn’t just for comfort.
-Before the invention of indoor cooling systems, young children, the elderly, and people with certain health conditions died from stifling, dangerous heat levels.
 In many parts of the world, air conditioning isn’t just a luxury.
 It is a must for the occupants’ safety.
 After you’ve done a thorough check of your smoke alarms and carbon monoxide detectors, it’s time to make sure the AC unit is working.

 First of all, you’ll probably need to contact a professional to have the unit serviced.
 Poorly working AC units can waste energy and lead to an unexpected, sky-high electric bill.
-And the last thing you need is to have the AC go kaput during the peak of a heatwave.
 Always change the filter before running the AC for the summer season.
-Making sure the AC unit is in good working condition will also ensure that it lasts a long time, keeping you and your family cool, comfortable, and safe in the summer heat.
+Making sure the AC unit is in good working condition will also ensure that it lasts a long time, keeping you and your family cool, comfortable and safe in the summer heat.